 How to Clean Top-Loading Machine

 This process is quite similar to cleaning a front-loading machine and should be repeated monthly.

 - Making sure there are no clothes in the machine, set it to the hottest, largest and longest cycle available.
 Add 4 cups (1 quart) white vinegar to the tub (no detergent).
 Close the lid and allow the machine to agitate for one minute or so.
 Open the lid (or press “Pause”) so agitation stops and allow the machine to sit for one hour.
 After one hour, allow the machine to complete a full cycle including rinse and spin.

 - Leaving the same settings, fill the machine with the hottest water available and add 4 cups (1 quart) liquid chlorine bleach.
 Close the lid and allow to agitate for one minute, then open the lid to stop the agitation for one hour.

 - After one hour, allow the machine to complete a full cycle including rinse and spin, again.

 - Run a third cycle on the same settings without adding anything to the detergent reservoir.
 This will rinse away any remaining residue.

 - Finally, using a clean cloth dipped into a mixture of 1 cup liquid chlorine bleach to 1 gallon water, clean the area under the rim of the washer—between the basket and machine’s housing.
 Wipe down the detergent reservoir and clean all of the nooks and crannies of the washer that you can reach easily, where bacteria and dirt may have accumulated.

 CAUTION: Be careful to never mix vinegar and bleach.
 Ever.
-The foregoing process allows for these substances to go into the machine separately, followed by complete rinse cycles to clean out the reservoir.
+The cleaning process above provides for these substances to go into the machine separately, followed by complete rinse cycles to clean out the reservoirs.